steelman/jekyll/docs/_docs/installation.md

 - [Install on Windows](../windows/)
 - [Upgrade Jekyll](#upgrade-jekyll)

-Installing Jekyll should be straight-forward if all requirements are met.
+Installing Jekyll should be straight-forward if your system meets the requirements.

 ## Requirements